Musicians Can Take a Lesson From this Classic Rocker

 The famous rocker whose band is known for superhits “Born To Be Wild,” and “Magic Carpet Ride,” among others still has what it takes all these years later — and he thanks the fans for a life well-lived.

-“The fans have been great over the years,” he said.
+“The fans have been great over the years,” he said during a performance at Saban Theatre in Beverly Hills.
 “They’re still with us, although a lot of them went off to Vietnam.”

-Six decades later, Kay and Steppenwolf are in their sixth decade.
-He’s Steppenwolf’s vocalist and primary song writer and he has survived personnel changes and good times as well as tough times in the world of music.
+Kay is Steppenwolf’s vocalist and primary song writer.
+He has survived personnel changes and the good times as well as the tough times in the world of music.

 John and Steppenwolf play about 10 to 12 shows a year.
 This is one of the true founders of rock music and the show is a must-see.